Are your chickens happy in their wooden coop?

 D = I have very carefully aligned my coop to the morning sun so that the bolts and hinges have defrosted by the time I get out.
-On cloudy days I resort to the kettle.
+On cloudy days I resort to hot water.

-A = It’s funny you should mention that, yes the doors all seem too big for the frames and nothing opens or shuts properly any more.
+A = Yes – the doors all seem too big for the frames, and nothing opens or shuts properly anymore.

 Is the roof leaking?

-A = I’ve already fixed the roof a few times this year, and it’s leaking again.
+A = Yes – I’ve already fixed the roof a few times this year, and now it’s already leaking again.

-B = Yes, but this is the first time and I think it’s easy to fix.
+B = Yes, but this is the first time and I’m confident that I can fix it myself.

-D = My wooden coop is brand new and I don’t expect to have any problems this winter.
+D = My wooden coop is brand new, so I don’t expect to have any problems this winter.

 Is it cold and damp inside?

-A = Yes, it does feel cold inside and the bedding gets damp quickly.
+A = Yes – it feels cold inside, and the bedding gets damp quickly.

-B = It is a little chilly in there, but my chickens huddle together for warmth.
+B = It’s a little chilly, but my hens huddle together to keep warm.